 - 4 tbsp 4 tbsp green pesto

 - Set the oven to 300°F (150°C).
-Start with the pasta: Whisk the eggs until fluffy, add liquids and olive oil.
+Start with the pasta: Whisk the eggs and egg yolks until fluffy, add water and olive oil.

-- Mix together the dry ingredients and whisk into the egg batter.
-Let sit for 7-8 minutes.
+- In another bowl, combine the dry ingredients then add to the egg batter.
+Whisk to combine and let sit for 7-8 minutes.
 Stir.

 - Spread the batter onto two sheets of parchment paper.
-Place plastic wrap on top and roll out towards the edges of the papers.
+Place plastic wrap on top and roll out towards the edges of the sheets.
 Try to spread evenly and thinly.

 - Remove the plastic foil before baking.
 Bake for about 10 minutes.
-Let cool and remove the top paper and roll up from the short side.
-Then cut into strips with a sharp knife.
+Let it cool, then roll the pasta into a log and cut into thin strips with a sharp knife.

-- Clean the chicken breasts and split lengthwise so that you get twice as many filets.
-Add salt and pepper and fry in butter over medium heat until the fillets turn golden.
-Place the chicken on a baking pan and bake about 10 minutes, or until chicken registers 165 degrees.
+- Cut the chicken breasts lengthwise so that you get twice as many filets.
+Season with salt and pepper and fry in butter in the same frying pan over medium heat until the fillets turn golden or until chicken registers 165°F (72°C).